chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    - Data Feed URL – URL of the ServiceNow application Datafeed API ending `api/x_chef_automate/asset`.
    - Chef Automate API token - an API token generated for Chef Automate with data-feed-service authorization.
    - ServiceNow user - a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
-   - ServiceNow password - Password for the ServiceNow user being set.
+   - ServiceNow password - Password for the ServiceNow user being set.<br  />
-   Note that the Data Feed URL is the ServiceNow application FQDN/api/x_chef_automate/asset e.g. <https://venxxx.service-now.com/api/x_chef_automate/asset>.
+   Note that the Data Feed URL is the ServiceNow application, `FQDN/api/x_chef_automate/asset`.
+For example,  <https://venxxx.service-now.com/api/x_chef_automate/asset>.
 1. Click the **Test Data Feed** button.
 This will check that the values are correct and that there is connectivity between Chef Automate and the ServiceNow application.
 A successful test shows the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
 1. Click **Create Data Feed**.
 The configuration is saved.